j-lindb73/weather/README.md

 ### Step 2, integrate into your Anax base.

-Make use of scaffolding to integrate module parts in Anax
+Integrate module parts in Anax with bash-script

 Run bash script
 ```